 - The right to petition the University for redress of grievances, amendment of college regulations and modification of policies.

-Violations in course rules or department policy contained in the syllabus and or provided to the student are subject to a charge of academic misconduct.
-Forms of academic dishonesty include, but are not limited to:
+Academic-based violations committed in the context of submitted course assignments, group projects or examinations, or violations of course or program policy included in the syllabus and/or provided to the student are subject to a charge of academic misconduct.
+Forms of academic misconduct include, but are not limited to:

-- Failure to use assigned citation standards to properly cite the work of others
+- Excessive failure to properly cite the work of others;

-- Fabrication: the unauthorized falsification or invention of information, citations, or scientific data in any academic research, assignment, or examination.
+- Fabrication: The unauthorized falsification or invention of false information, citations, or data in any academic research, assignment, or examination.

-The complete Academic Integrity Policy, including the reporting of a charge of academic misconduct, penalties of academic dishonesty, and the appeal processes, can be located in the Academic Catalog.
-Any action deemed to be misconduct and disruptive to academic matters is subject to disciplinary action.
+The complete Academic Integrity Policy, including information regarding incident reporting, penalties of academic misconduct, and the appeal processes, can be located in the Academic Bulletin.
+Any action deemed to be misconduct and/or disruptive to academic matters is subject to disciplinary action.